Muriel Bowser: Protests

 Mayor Bowser demonstrated support for the Black Lives Matter movement following the murder of George Floyd and the subsequent protests.
 She renamed the stretch of 16th Street NW in front of the White House, "Black Lives Matter Plaza" and had a mural painted spanning the entire street.
 DC-based leaders of Black Lives Matter said the act was a distraction from real policy changes and called on the Mayor to defund the police.
 In response, Black Lives Matter organizers painted "DEFUND THE POLICE" in the same bright letters, feet away from the mural Bowser ordered.
-Bowser declined the offer of 10,000 national guard personnel, days before the protest occurred.
+Bowser declined the offer of 10,000 national guard personnel, days before the protest occurred, and ordered troops that had already been stationed there to leave the district.

 On January 6, 2021, pro-Trump rioters and insurrectionists stormed the US Capitol, in protest of the results of the 2020 presidential election, in which Democrat Joe Biden defeated incumbent Republican President Donald Trump.
 Bowser imposed a curfew in response, to 6:00 pm that night and end at 6:00 am the following day, though it was ignored by numerous pro-Trump rioters and insurrectionists.

 During the 2021 Cuban protests in July, the words "CUBA LIBRE" (translated to "FREE CUBA") were painted in front of the Cuban embassy in support of the Cuban people and opposition to the country's communist regime.
 By July 20, the words were removed by the Bowser administration, who classified the words as "unauthorized".
 Bowser received criticism for her double standard of praising Raul Castro in 2016, her allowance of painting "Black Lives Matter" on the same street and her future plans to make the area a permanent dedication to Black Lives Matter.